GD399-OSD/GD399-resources-readings/README.md

 **Wk03 Feb 02**

+- Discuss points from readings?
+- Experiment w/ FLOSS in class
+- Enzo Mari [Enzo Mari for Artek: Homage to Autoprogettazione](https://vimeo.com/39684024) (and here are all the [Autoprogettazione plans](/PDFs/Enzo-Mari-Autoprogettazione.pdf))
 - Homework:

   1. Read Designer As Author
   2. Read [Beyond The New: A Search For Ideals In Design](http://www.readingdesign.org/beyond-the-new)
+  3. Experiment on your own -- find more tools, find more fonts, find more resources, try out scribus or fontforge or whatever.

 **Wk04 Feb 09**

+- Discuss points from readings?
+- What have you made so far?
+What are you thinking so far?
+What's to come?
 - Homework:

-  1. Read How Buildings Learn From Each Other (if you liked that chapter, the BBC did a whole 6 part series of videos on How Buildings Learn)
+  1. Read How Buildings Learn From Each Other (if you liked this chapter, the BBC did a whole 6 part series of videos on How Buildings Learn)

 **Wk05 Feb 16**